Meess/tiqets-tickets-processing/README.md

 An example of the results, for this assignment, is stored in the results directory.

 ### SQL mockup
-Considering a one-to-many relation for customer to order and from order to barcode, the following sql flow derived:
+Considering a one-to-many relation for Customer to Order and from Order to Barcode, the following sql flow was derived:

 ![Image](/images/sql.jpg)